pivotal/docs-platform-automation/docs/pipeline-design/configuration-management-strategies.md

 When building pipelines,
-there are many possible strategies for structuring your configuration in source control.
+there are many possible strategies for structuring your configuration in source control as well as in pipeline design.
 No single method can cover all situations.
 After reading this document,
 we hope you feel equipped to select an approach.